OWASP/www-project-proactive-controls/docs/archive/2018/c8-protect-data-everywhere.md

 Even if you try to nullify the string value, it still remains in the memory.
 `string` is an immutable type and cannot be changed.
 When you modify a string (try to overwrite it), a new copy of it is created.
 This means another copy of the unprotected secret will remain in the memory.
-Furthermore, there is no gurantee when garbage collector is going to clean up the secret.
+Furthermore, there is no guarantee when garbage collector is going to clean up the secret.
 This increases exposure of plaintext secrets in the memory.

 If secrets remain unprotected in the memory, they can get disclosed on the disk or external log aggregators